Certificate Tracker for LearnDash

-The OR-Code element does not alter the layout set in certificate content field.
+The QR Code element does not alter the layout set in certificate content field.
 The element is placed on top of background and/or featured image, on the first PDF page.
-The text entered in certificate content field may overlap the QR-Code in the same manner as it overlaps background.
+The text entered in certificate content field may overlap the QR Code in the same manner as it overlaps background.

 Therefore, it is solely up to you to you to place the element away from the text, use alignment and position fields.

 When using background (featured) image it may be necessary to use background color and padding, see below.